Protectator/gtplus/README.md

 GTPlus
 ======

-GTPlus is a userscript for guerretribale.fr adding some informations on a few pages.
+GTPlus is a userscript for guerretribale.fr adding some information on a few pages.
 - Adds shortcut links in the bottom
 - Displays trained units, if there are, in the village overwiew.
 Refreshes the units of the list relative to each building when you visit it.